meteor/blaze/site/source/api/spacebars.md

 ```

 The tag must evaluate to an object that serves as a dictionary of attribute name
 and value strings.
 For convenience, the value may also be a string or null.
 An
 empty string or null expands to `{}`.
 A non-empty string must be an attribute
 name, and expands to an attribute with an empty value; for example, `"checked"`
 expands to `{checked: ""}` (which, as far as HTML is concerned, means the
-checkbox is checked).
+checkbox is checked). `Promise`s are not supported and will throw an error.

 To summarize: